noahzeldin/dissertation/mt_music_analysis.md

 ## Groupings

-### Goal and Preliminary Remarks

 <!-- UPDATE 12.08: changed source data from `gen_tib` to `gen_tib_sung`. -->

 <!-- * This should avoid pieces with no singing. -->

-Goal: Determine which groupings of voices are most common.

-  - directly related to homophony and voice reduction
+Directly related to Eisler’s heavy use of reduced choral textures (monophony and homophony), the composer also frequently groups voices together.
+The calculations in this section explore this compositional tactical and e.g.  determine which groupings of voices are most common.

-Need to perform two separate calculations:
+NB: It is necessary to perform two separate calculations:

-  - 1.  separate groupings
+1.  separate groupings

-  - 2.  combinations of groupings
+2.  combinations of groupings

+To give an example, the first reveals the duration of the grouping sopranos- tenors, while the second will reveals the duration of this grouping *plus* the grouping altos-basses.

 <!-- **2. combinations of groupings** will be much easier, because this is the  -->